inet-framework/inet-tutorials/visualization/doc/step8.rst

 Results
 -------

-By using ``InterfaceTableVisualizer`` we get much better overview about the IP address of the nodes.
+By using :ned:`InterfaceTableVisualizer` we get much better overview about the IP address of the nodes.

 .. figure:: step8_result_2d_ipaddress.png
    :width: 100%

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`,
 :download:`VisualizationD.ned <../VisualizationD.ned>`